SAP/spartacus-docs/_pages/telco/installing-sap-commerce-for-tua-spartacus-2.md

 1. [Download](https://github.com/SAP/spartacus-tua/releases) the TUA Spartacus Sample Data Store Extension.

-    The TUA Spartacus Sample Data Store Extension is the extension provided in the following zip files:
+    The TUA Spartacus Sample Data is provided in the following zip files:

-    - For TUA 2007: `b2ctelcospastore_2007.zip`.
+    - For TUA 2007:
+        - `b2ctelcospastore_2007.zip`.
+        - `utilitiesspastore_2007.zip`.

-    - For TUA 2011: `b2ctelcospastore_2011.zip`.
+    - For TUA 2011:
+        - `b2ctelcospastore_2011.zip`.
+        - `utilitiesspastore_2011.zip`.

-1. Unzip the `b2ctelcospastore_2007.zip` archive for version 2007 or `b2ctelcospastore_2011.zip` archive for version 2011.
+1. Unzip the sample data for 2007 or 2011 depending on the TUA backend version you want to use.

+    **Note:** You can either use both the store extensions, or only one of them, depending on your needs (specific to Telco or to Utilities).

+    - Sample data for Telco is stored in the following archive files:
+        - `b2ctelcospastore_2007.zip`.
+        - `b2ctelcospastore_2011.zip`.

+    - Sample data for Utilities is stored in the following archive files:
+        - `utilitiesspastore_2007.zip`.
+        - `utilitiesspastore_2011.zip`.

+1. Move:
-1. Move the `b2ctelcospastore` folder from extracted `b2ctelcospastore_2007` folder or `b2ctelcospastore_2011` folder to `<sap-commerce-folder>/hybris/bin/modules/b2c-telco-accelerator`.
+    - the `b2ctelcospastore` folder from extracted `b2ctelcospastore_2007` folder or `b2ctelcospastore_2011` folder to `<sap-commerce-folder>/hybris/bin/modules/b2c-telco-accelerator`.

+    - the `utilitiesspastore` folder from extracted `utilitiesspastore_2007` or `utilitiesspastore_2011` folder to `<sap-commerce-folder>/hybris/bin/modules/b2c-telco-accelerator`.

-   The `b2ctelcospastore` folder can be stored anywhere in the `modules` folder.
+    **Note:** The `b2ctelcospastore` folder can be stored anywhere in the modules folder.
 The `b2c-telco-accelerator` folder is chosen as it contains other TUA sample data.

+1. Unzip TUA cms extension for utilities:

+    - If you want to use utilities sample data then also unzip the `b2ctelcocms.zip`.

+    - Move the `b2ctelcocms` folder in the same location with `utilitiesspastore` folder.

 1. In the `sap-commerce-folder>/installer/recipes` folder, create a copy of the `b2c_telco` folder.

 1. Rename the copy of the `b2c_telco` folder to `b2c_telco_spa`.

 1. In `b2c_telco_spa`, the `build.gradle` file should have the following content:

+    If you want to use the two sample data extensions, for Telco and Utilities, the `build.gradle` file must have the following structure:

    ```java
     apply plugin: 'installer-platform-plugin'